In Dealing with grumpy editors, Dan Kaufman writes about the exclusive press release:

 Exclusive… oh yeah?

-Waking-up, reading a so-called exclusive story then later in the day getting a press release covering the same ground happens often in New Zealand.
+Waking-up, reading a so-called exclusive story then later in the day getting a press release covering the same ground happens too often in New Zealand.

 Often this happens when a public relations person thinks they might get sympathetic or splashy coverage of their story if they play favourites.